brandontrabucco/off-policy/README.md

 ### Implementing Your Algorithms Here

-The heavy lifting in this framework is done in `sac.py`, which is a class that manages several neural networks, like two q functions and a policy.
-Most common off-policy reinforcemrnt learning algorithms can be implemented by modifying the `SAC` class.
+The heavy lifting in this framework is done in `sac.py`, which manages several neural networks, q functions and policies.
+Most common off-policy reinforcement learning algorithms can be implemented by modifying the `SAC` class.
 Alternatively, if you require more sophisticated behavior, such as simulating rollouts from the environment using a fitted dynamics model, which is used in `MBPO`, you might be interested in modifying the `trainer.py` file.

 The final step is then to modify the `train()` function in the `__init__.py` to build your algorithm.
 By default, the framework supports and will save arbitrary command line arguments, so there is no need to modify the entry point in `train.py` with custom behavior.